encode/httpx/README.md

 * `rfc3986` - URL parsing & normalization.
 * `brotlipy` - Decoding for "brotli" compressed responses. *(Optional)*

-A huge amount of credit is due to `requests`, for the API layout that much of this work follows, as well as to `urllib3` for plenty of design inspiration around the lower level networking details.
+A huge amount of credit is due to `requests` for the API layout that much of this work follows, as well as to `urllib3` for plenty of design inspiration around the lower level networking details.